nadrino/kotor-walkthrough/kotor/walkthrough/021_Taris.md

 - Trigger -> 4 ratgoules will spawn
 - Take the ladder

-14380 PX on the XBox version (620PX needed for level 6)
+14380 XP on the XBox version (620XP needed for level 6)

 ![](../resources/images/screenshots/tarisSewersLeaving.png)